JC-LL/riscv_tools/doc/JCLL_ISA.md

 - **fmsub.q   rd rs1 rs2 rs3 rm 26..25=3 6..2=0x11 1..0=3
 - **fnmsub.q  rd rs1 rs2 rs3 rm 26..25=3 6..2=0x12 1..0=3
 - **fnmadd.q  rd rs1 rs2 rs3 rm 26..25=3 6..2=0x13 1..0=3

+## Calling conventions
+Function arguments are usually passed in the a0 to a7 registers, not on the stack.
+An argument is only passed via the stack if there is no room in the a* registers left.

+Some registers are caller saved while others are callee saved.
+That means before calling a function the caller has to save all caller saved registers to the stack if it wants to retain their content.
+Similarly, the called function has to save all callee saved registers to the stack if it wants to use them for its own purposes.